mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 ### Finding the IP address of a server

 2021/08/18 16:00:00 tcpupperecho listening at localhost:
 OK, so we want to connect to a server at a **web address**: say, `https://eblog.fly.dev`.
 How do we do that?
 Well, first we need to get the IP address of the server.
 The **domain name service**, or `DNS`, is a service that maps domain names to IP addresses.
-You can use the built-in `nslookup` command to look up the IP address of a domain name from your command-line on windows, mac, or linux (and probably bsd):
+You can use the built-in `nslookup` command to look up the IP address of a domain name from your command-line on windows, mac, or linux.

 IN: